Ecosystem-Assessments/nceadfo/pubs/nceahab/nceahab_report.md

 # Context
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

 Effective management and mitigation of multiple human impacts on marine ecosystems requires accurate knowledge of the spatial patterns of human activities, and their overlap with vulnerable habitats and species.
 Despite broad recognition of their importance and likelihood of occurrence, consideration of the cumulative effects of anthropogenic stressors (e.g., habitat loss, invasive species, climate change) to the recovery of species and habitats remains a complex issue.
 As a result, cumulative interactions among identified stressors, which stressors are most impactful, and how they may be effectively mitigated, often remain unknown.
 To date, models of cumulative effects on marine ecosystems estimate impacts on species or habitats separately; their connection within the same spatial model has not yet been attempted.
-Recently, two independent analyses performed for the Scotian Shelf seeked to assess cumulative effects to species [@beauchesne2023a] and habitats [@murphy2023], respectively.
+Recently, two independent analyses performed for the Scotian Shelf sought to assess cumulative effects to species [@beauchesne2023a] and habitats [@murphy2023], respectively.
 The goal of this project is to combine both assessment into an ecosystem-scale cumulative effects assessment that considers direct effects to habitats and species as well as indirect effects to species arising from species interactions and habitat use.
 This project will be the first application of a joint species-habitat cumulative effects assessment and represents a novel ecosystem-level approach to estimate cumulative impacts of human activities and climate change over large spatial scales.

 More specifically, the deliverables of the current project were the following: